 The structure of Flutter is pretty simple as it consists of two major components:

-A Software Development Toolkit is a collection of software development tools in one installable package that enables you to build appealing and interactive mobile applications.
+A Software Development Toolkit is a collection of software development tools in one installable package that enables you to build appealing and interactive mobile apps.

 A Framework is a structure of reusable UI elements which you can use and customize according to your development needs.
 Since Flutter has its own rendering engine, you can create widgets and make them look native on any device.

-For more information about Flutter, you can go to this article and weigh up all the pros and cons of this technology.
+For more information about Flutter apps, you can go to this article and weigh up all the pros and cons of this technology.

 How Flutter Came into Existence

 Flutter appeared as an experiment to revolutionize the traditional layout structure and create something completely different from other technologies we used to see on the market.
 Xamarin, PhoneGap, Ionic and Apache Cordova were the ones of numerous efforts to provide software developers with convenient and self-sufficient tools to develop scalable applications.
 But they all shared one problem — the absence of native user experience.

 Many would argue that cross-platform software is almost as fast and responsive as native one.
 Hybrid apps can demonstrate exceptional performance and run on many mobile devices.
 But if you strive to create an interface that will look native and appeal to your target audience, you’d probably need to spend more time finding the solution.

 This problem was successfully addressed by the Flutter team at Google.
 With a new layout structure and own rendering engine, Flutter addresses this issue allowing software engineers to create stunning and user-friendly apps.